** Unbolted review updated May 23rd, 2018 **

 How Long Are The Investment Terms?

-Loans usually run for six months
+Loans usually run for up to six months but are sometimes renewed.

 Is There A Secondary Market To Buy, Sell And Exit Loans?